- Solicitors For Business

 - Helping copyright holders to enforce their rights in the case of an infringement or dispute, whether under a contract or not

 As globalisation increases and the internet continues to develop and grow, it is becoming more and more difficult to police copyright infringement.
 Copyright disputes can be costly, but failing to act on any infringement of copyright could cause even greater practical and reputational damage to your business.

 JMW has an expert perspective and an up-to-the-minute understanding of these matters.
-Our commercial law team has worked with businesses across a broad range of industries, and can advise you on everything you need to do to protect and make the best possible use of your copyrights.
+Our intellectual property team has worked with businesses across a broad range of industries, and can advise you on everything you need to do to protect and make the best possible use of your copyrights.

 When Does Copyright Apply?